OurHealthNetwork.com

 • Protect your feet in public places.
 Wear waterproof sandals or shower shoes in communal showers, pools, fitness centers and other public areas.

-• If you are prone to Athlete's Feet, or your feet sweat excessively, use these products to help prevent new attacks of Athlete's Feet:
+• If you are prone to Athlete's Feet, or your feet sweat excessively, use this product to help prevent new attacks of Athlete's Feet:

 20000